Interviews with Chronic Pain Warriors

 Our Lord has told us that He would never leave us or forsake us.
 So I would encourage you to put that Scripture to the test.
 Cry out to Him, ask Him for His mercy on your darkest day.
 And when you pause to listen, He will meet you right there to bring encouragement.
 Keep your eyes open to watch for moments of His beauty.
 What seemed small in the past, during your busy days, will shine so much brighter now, bringing God’s grace to you.

 Bettie, thank you so much for this encouragement.
 It will help many of us as we face these ‘ light and momentary ‘ struggles.
-A wonderful reminder that one day, we are promised ‘no more pain’ (Revelation 21:4)
+You are a wonderful reminder that one day, we are promised ‘no more pain’ (Revelation 21:4)

 Are you a Chronic Pain Warrior?